 Arundel Museum

-Learn from experts about the issues affecting the River Arun and how we can all help address them locally.
-Let's work together to make a positive impact on our community and our beautiful river.
-Don't miss out on this opportunity to give back and connect with like-minded individuals.
+Learning from experts about the issues affecting the River Arun and how we can all help address them locally.
+Working together to make a positive impact on our community and our beautiful river.
+A great opportunity to give back and connect with like-minded individuals.

-Keir Smith from the Western Sussex Rivers Trust will explain why the River Arun is struggling and how it needs urgent protection.
-He will call upon concerned individuals to volunteer as River Guardians to help restore this vital habitat.
-He will be joined by our South Downs Ranger, Sophie Brown and local vet, Lisa Daniels.
+Keir Smith from the Western Sussex Rivers Trust explained why the River Arun is struggling and how it needs urgent protection.
+Calling upon concerned individuals to volunteer as River Guardians to help restore this vital habitat.
+Joined by our South Downs Ranger, Sophie Brown and local vet, Lisa Daniels.

 Instagram: @westernsussexrivers